 Apply neutral generations with a speciation rate given by speciation_rate for a predefined amount of time wall_time measured in minutes.
 (Hint: if you’re not sure where to start get a timer working on its own first and use the proc.time command for this).

 Store the species richness at intervals of interval_rich, but only during the burn in period, which is measured in generations.
 After the number of generations exceeds the burn in time, stop recording the species richness.
-So, suppose intererval_rich is 2, this means save the species richness every other generation (Hint use a vector to store the species richnesses and use %% to help detect when to do this, it’s probably easier to have one main simulation loop and use if statements inside it to determine whether the simulation is burning in or not).
+So, suppose interval_rich is 2, this means save the species richness every other generation (Hint use a vector to store the species richnesses and use %% to help detect when to do this, it’s probably easier to have one main simulation loop and use if statements inside it to determine whether the simulation is burning in or not).

 For the entire simulation, until the simulation runs out of time, you should record the species abundances as octaves every interval_oct generations.
 (Hint: use list)

-You should save your simulation results in a file with name given by the input output_file_name including the following data: the time_series recorded during the burn_in_time, the list of species abundance octaves, the state of the community at the end of the simulation, the total amount of time actually consumed on the simulation and all six of the input parameters for the function (obviously you don’t need to store a reminder of what the file name is inside the file itself!)
+You should save your simulation results in a file with name given by the input output_file_name including the following data: the time_series recorded during the burn in (of length burn_in_generations), the list of species abundance octaves, the state of the community at the end of the simulation and all six of the input parameters for the function, including the wall_time (obviously you don’t need to store a reminder of what the file name is inside the file itself!)

 Test your code locally before proceeding further using the same parameters from question 16 and a short time limit of 5-10 minutes.
 For example… cluster_run(speciation_rate = 0.1, size=100, wall_time=10, interval_rich=1, interval_oct=10, burn_in_generations=200 and output_file_name=”my_test_file_1.rda”) should run for 10 minutes and return nothing but save a file called “my_test_file_1.rda” which you can then open in R and look at the data from to check you’ve got everything you need as described above.
 (Hint: use the save command, and don’t call your outputs by the same names as your functions - otherwise this will save the functions and not the outputs.)